Find Trade Colleges

 $19,046 Avg Student Debt

 Towson University ranked #20 on this year’s Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
-Towson is located in Towson, Maryland and has a fairly large student population.
-In 2021-2022, this school awarded 4,692 bachelor’s degrees to qualified students.
+Located in Towson, Maryland, the fairly large public school handed out 4,692 bachelor’s degree awards in 2021-2022.

 #21